apichef/sarala-laravel/docs/guide/request.md

 ### Ask for [QueryBuilder](/guide/query-builder.md) from request.
 (Optional)

-You may implements `builder` method on the request class.
-And it should return a child of QueryBuilderAbstract
+You may implement `builder` method on the request class.
+And it should return a child of QueryBuilderAbstract.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;